magento/magento2-page-builder/docs/how-to/how-to-use-attributes-for-styling.md

 ## Final thoughts

-Knowing how create new Page Builder content styling options by connecting forms to templates is one of the most important skills you need for effective and creative Page Builder development.
-Using custom attributes represents one of Page Builder's best practices for adding powerful and flexible content styling options to forms.
-You can add these styling attributes to both existing content types (as shown in the [example module](https://github.com/magento-devdocs/PageBuilderConfigurationsForStyling)) and custom content types.
-The CSS styling options are only limited by the CSS specs targeted by your supported browsers.
+Knowing how to create new content styling options by connecting form inputs to template outputs is one of the most important skills to have as a Page Builder developer.
+And knowing how to make those connections using `<attribute>`, `<style>`, and `<css>` configurations will give you a variety of powerful and flexible content styling options to offer your end users.
 So get creative and have fun!